-In 2017 we carried out a check of the Core Path Plan, with help from Dundee Local Access Forum.
-18 changes including 1 deletion, 3 additions and 14 amendments are proposed, and subjected to another public consultation.
+In 2017 the council carried out a check of the Core Path Plan, with help from Dundee Local Access Forum.
+18 changes including 1 deletion, 3 additions and 14 amendments were proposed by the forum, and these were approved by council committee before being subject to another formal public consultation.
+The amended plan was adopted in 2020.